libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 WebRTC (Browser to Server): Part 2 of Universal Browser Connectivity WebRTC (Browser to Browser): Part 3 of Universal Browser Connectivity -->
-This is the second entry in a series of posts on how libp2p achieves browser connectivity.
+This is the second entry in the Universal Browser Connectivity series on how libp2p achieves browser connectivity.
 Read about WebTransport in the [first post](https://blog.libp2p.io/2022-12-19-libp2p-webtransport/).

 **Table of Contents**